‘Bringing our people home’: Ukraine and Russia swap hundreds of prisoners

 Russia’s Ministry of Defence said each side had released 270 military personnel and 120 civilian detainees, with further exchanges planned “in coming days”.

+Others continue to search for information about loved ones who remain missing.
+Some of the released men paused to look at pictures of missing loved ones held by members of the crowd, with one serviceman saying that he had shared a cell with one of the individuals featured in a picture.

+“It’s extremely hard to go to sleep every night not knowing what happened to him,” said 49-year-old Svitlana Kuskova, holding a sign with a photo of her husband, Oleksandr Kuskov, who has been missing for the past year.

 United States President Donald Trump, who has pushed each side to hold talks to end the war, welcomed the exchange in a social media post, adding it could “lead to something big”.
+Russian Foreign Minister Sergey Lavrov said on Friday that Russia will have a draft of conditions necessary for an agreement to end the war by the time the exchanges are completed.

 But uncertainty remains over the path towards a negotiated settlement to end the war, or even a pause in the fighting, more than three years after Russia launched its full-scale invasion of Ukraine in February 2022.